NeCTAR-RC/bumblebee/README.md

 ## Selenium tests

+(This section covers the selenium UI tests in the Bumblebee codebase.
+There are more extensive tests in the bumblebee-stormbee project that are designed to be run as "tempest" style tests against Nectar's production and test installations.)

-The selenium tests are intended to be run in a fully configured bumblebee development environment with the redis service, rqscheduler and rqworker already running.
+These selenium tests are intended to be run in a fully configured bumblebee development environment with the redis service, rqscheduler and rqworker already running.
 You will need to install Firefox and some additional dependencies.